Rehearsals take place almost exclusively during the day with evenings free for other entertainment.

 There are a number of board and card games provided in the dining/common room after dinner and some Teapotters bring their own favourites to supplement the offerings.
 Alongside the gentle pursuits of giant jigsaw puzzles, fiercely competitive games of Scrabble, Upwords, Boggle and Pictionary have been known to continue well past any sensible bedtime.
 Many, of course, choose to simply relax and read.

-There is no TV provided in any of the common spaces!
-But there is wifi.
+There is no TV provided but there is free WiFi available in the common spaces.

 There are a number of pleasant walks requiring varying levels of fitness in the vicinity of the camp.
 One of the least demanding is a 45 minute walk into the nearby village of Brightwater where there are a couple of cafes, a bar, a Four Square and Royce McGlashen’s pottery, alongside the other normal services of a small rural village.